Alvis Stalwart Original Parts

 Design and Development

-The Stalwart was developed by Alvis as a private venture in the early 1960s in response to a requirement for a new six-wheeled amphibious truck for the British Army.
-It was based on the earlier Alvis Saladin armored car and incorporated several of its design features, including a waterjet propulsion system for amphibious operation.
+The Stalwart was developed by Alvis as a private venture in the early 1960s.
+It’s hull, six wheel drive and suspension was based on the earlier Alvis Saladin armoured car and incorporated several of its design features, including a waterjet propulsion system for amphibious operation.

 The Stalwart’s hull was made of Rolled Homogeneous Armor (RHA), providing protection against small arms fire and shrapnel.
 It was powered by a Rolls-Royce B81 MK 8B eight-cylinder water-cooled 6.5 L petrol engine, giving it a maximum road speed of 64 kilometers per hour (40 miles per hour) and an operational range of 640 kilometers (400 miles).